Physicslibrary/ARKit-Stereoscope/README.md

 Visit https://trek.nasa.gov/moon with Safari

 A helpful tutorial dialog box usually come up (desktop browser) but does not on the current mobile Safari (or Firefox).
-So here is short quick start.
+So here is a quick start.

 Magnify glass on top left to find a crater, eg. goclenius<br>
 Tap "Goclenius"<br>